 Door fit is a matter of extraordinary precision on the TL.
 The gap is just 3.5 mm at the leading edge of the front doors, 4 mm between the doors, and 3.5 mm at the trailing edge of the rear doors.

-The aggressive and sporty styling is subtly enhanced on the TL, and aggressively enhanced on the Type-S. Satin chrome trim graces the new, larger grille on the TL, while black chrome trim is found on the Type-S. The B-pillar and roof seam trim are high gloss black, while redesigned aluminum step garnishes with "TL" or "Type-S" laser-etched on them provide a finished appearance.
+The aggressive and sporty styling is subtly enhanced on the TL, and aggressively enhanced on the Type-S. Satin chrome trim graces the new, larger grille on the TL, while black chrome trim is found on the Type-S. The B-pillar and roof seam trim are high gloss black, while aluminum door sill plates garnished with "TL" or "Type-S" laser-etched on them provide a finished appearance.

-The TLs exhaust has bright trapezoidal finisher tips integrated into the rear styling.
-The tips are inset far enough to allow adequate bumper stroke in the event of a low-speed collision, but are positioned far enough back to allow exhaust gases to pass beyond the bumper.
-Special multi-axis rubber mounts control the exhaust tip placement, allowing a gap of only 0.8 inch between the finisher and fascia.
+The TL's exhaust has bright trapezoidal finisher tips integrated into the rear styling.
+The tips are inset far enough to allow adequate bumper movement in the event of a low-speed collision, but are positioned far enough back to allow exhaust gases to pass beyond the bumper.
+Special multi-axis rubber mounts control the exhaust tip placement, allowing a gap of only 0.8-inch between the tip and fascia.
 A high heat-resistance polypropylene garnish is clipped to the bumper to protect it from heat.

-On the Type-S, the trapezoidal finishers are replaced with two round chrome finishers on each side, emphasizing the sporty role the Type-S plays.
+On the Type-S, the trapezoidal exhaust tips are replaced with two round chrome tips on each side, emphasizing the sporty role the Type-S plays.

-The 2007 TL is available in seven pearl and two metallic exterior colors.
-Four new colors debut for 2007, with one (Kinetic Blue Pearl) exclusive to the Type-S. The painting process begins when the steel body receives a phosphate bath to completely clean it of oils and film after welding is complete.
-This is followed by an electrodeposition (ED) primer bath, where the unit body is electrically charged to attract the primer.
-After baking, the color coat is applied, followed by a protective clear coat.
+The 2008 TL is available in six pearl and three metallic exterior colors.
+Two new metallic colors debut for 2008: Polished Metal Metallic and Bold Beige Metallic.
+The exterior painting process begins when the steel body receives a phosphate bath to completely clean it of oils and film after welding is complete.
+This is followed by an electrodeposition (ED) primer bath, where the unit body is electrically charged to better attract the primer.
+After baking the primer, the color coat is applied, followed by a protective clear coat.

-The TL and TL Type-S have a wide range of exterior accessories available through Acura dealers.
-They are factory warranted for 4 years/50,000 miles when purchased with the vehicle.
+The TL and TL Type-S have a wide range of dealer installed exterior accessories available through Acura dealers.
+The accessories are factory warranted for 4 years/50,000 miles when purchased with the vehicle.